News

 On 5-6 July, TERN is bringing together thought-provoking ecosystem researchers and diverse audiences from around Australia and across the globe to provide a platform for the integration of exciting, yet currently disparate, sets of advances in ecosystem science occurring in Australia and worldwide.
 The Symposium’s diverse program offers participants a chance to learn, network, and engage with issues across the full ecological data continuum.

 We invite you to join us for the 2021 TERN Science Symposium.
-Everyone who shares a passion for ecosystem science is welcome to participate.
+Everyone who shares a passion for ecosystem studies is welcome to participate.
 The event is free and will be hosted online – so anyone, anywhere, can join.
 Registrants will have access to the Symposium recordings after the event and a copy of papers.

 From the challenges and achievements in ecosystem monitoring, including standardising field survey methods and advances in remote sensing and citizen science initiatives, to generating near real-time, continent-wide prediction models, and so much more, participants will hear from our emerging and established ecosystem science researchers, including some from abroad, speak on a diverse range of topics.